YangliuF95/Method_embedding/README.md

 # Method embedding

 ## Repository structure
-The is the repository for the article "" and contains the following elements:
+This is the repository for the article "" and contains the following elements:

 - model: phrase and w2v models
 - code: the code to generate the results presented in the article.